-The Bideford Forest Investment comprises a limited partnership registered under the Limited Partnerships Act 2008 called Bideford Forest LP.
-There is one general partner in Bideford Forest LP which is a registered company under the Companies Act 1993, called Bideford Forest GP Limited.
+The Blairlogie Pine Investment comprises a limited partnership registered under the Limited Partnerships Act 2008 called Blairlogie Pine LP.
+There is one general partner in Blairlogie Pine LP which is a registered company under the Companies Act 1993, called Blairlogie Pine GP Limited.

-Investors in the Bideford Forest Investment have limited partnership shares, plus beneficial ownership of an equal number of corresponding company shares in the General Partner which are held in bare trust for the Investors by the GP Share Trustee in accordance with the Deed of Scheme Management.
+Investors in the Blairlogie Pine Investment have limited partnership shares, plus beneficial ownership of an equal number of corresponding company shares in the General Partner.
+The General Partner shares are held in bare trust for the Investors by Forest Enterprises Limited in its capacity as nominee shareholder in accordance with the Deed of Scheme Management.

-Investment in the Scheme is an investment in a forest owning business for one rotation of the trees, subject to preserving the value of the land for the next rotation by replanting trees after harvest.
+Investment in the Scheme is an investment in a forest owning business for approximately 30 years.

-The Scheme comprises 843 hectares more or less of land located in the Bideford region, and approximately 665 hectares of Pinus Radiata plantation trees established on the land.
-The primary return from the investment will arise from selling carbon units, the planned harvest of the trees when mature, together with the subsequent sale of the land and any replanted trees.
+The Scheme comprises 888 hectares more or less of land located in the Wairarapa region, and approximately 790 hectares of Pinus Radiata plantation trees established on the land.
+The primary return from the investment will arise from selling carbon units, together with the subsequent sale of the land and trees.
+There is also the potential to harvest some of the trees and sell the logs if the returns justify this alternative source of revenue.

-The financial return from carbon units earned by the Scheme under the Emissions Trading Scheme (ETS) will be produced by the progressive sale of carbon units so long as the Manager, in its commercial judgement, deems the financial return from selling the carbon units is better than the return from harvesting the trees.
-Regardless of whether the better return is from selling carbon units or harvesting the trees, the investment will be wound up in 2051, when the land will be sold together with the remaining trees as standing timber.
+The financial return will arise from the surplus over operating costs from the sale of carbon units earned by the Scheme under the Emissions Trading Scheme (ETS) throughout the 30-year term of the investment.
+Regardless of how many carbon units are sold and how many trees are harvested, the investment will be wound up in 2054, when the land will be sold together with the remaining trees as standing timber.